joonyoo181/TasteBuds/README.md

 Provide a platform to help users decide on restaurants based on their cravings & share their food journey with friends!

 ## User Motivations
 Friends are hungry but can’t decide on what to eat.
-They will use this app to help them decide based on location, price range, cuisine, meal time, etc
+This app helps them decide based on location, price range, cuisine, meal time, etc

 ## Technologies
 Frontend: React.js